 - All vehicles registered in their name

+If you’re wondering whether you can drive a car with an interlock that is in someone else’s name, you might want to learn more about how IIDs are used in California.
 IIDs are a kind of breathalyzer.
 They measure a driver’s blood alcohol content (BAC) before allowing the driver to turn on a vehicle.
 IIDs generally attach directly to the steering column in a vehicle.
-Drivers will have to “blow” a BAC test:

 - Each time they start the vehicle

-- Regularly while driving in Los Angeles
+- Regularly, while driving in Los Angeles

 Drivers who have used a breathalyzer before may be familiar with the techniques used to operate a breathalyzer.
 You cannot simply get in and blow into the device a few times.
 Each device works a little differently, but generally, you will have to blow into the device for five seconds, wait, and then blow again.